catalyst-cloud/catalystcloud-docs/source/tutorials/images/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 .. _packer-tutorial:

 ##################################################################
-Using packer to build custom bootable images on the Catalyst Cloud
+Using Packer to build custom bootable images on the Catalyst Cloud
 ##################################################################

 This tutorial shows you how to use `Packer`_ to build custom bootable images on